webpack/webpack-cli/README.md

 ## Contributing and Internal Documentation

 The webpack family welcomes any contributor, small or big.
-We are happy to elaborate, guide you through the source code and find issues you might want to work on!
-To get started have a look at our [documentation on contributing](./.github/CONTRIBUTING.md).
+We are happy to elaborate, guide you through the source code and find issues you might want to work on!.To get started take a look at our [documentation on contributing](./.github/CONTRIBUTING.md).

 ## Open Collective